SK-newbie/SK-newbie/README.md

 ## ⚡ Fun Fact

-I enjoy exploring tech, breaking things (ethically 😏), and understanding how systems really work.
+I enjoy turning ideas into code and watching things come to life from scratch.

 ---

-⭐ *"Stay curious.
-Stay dangerous (ethically)."*
+⭐ *"Code.
+Break.
+Fix.
+Repeat."*